Dispatch Audio Describes Chilling Details of Boys Alleged Attack On Own Mother and Brother

 ELVERTA (CBS13) – There was a violent confrontation at an Elverta home Monday.
 The shocking assault left a mother and her 10-year-old son in critical condition.

-Deputies detained two boys; one of them allegedly called 9-1-1 and says he attacked his own mother and brother.READ MORE: 2 People Shot During Fight In Old Sacramento
+Deputies detained two boys; one of them allegedly called 9-1-1 and says he attacked his own mother and brother.READ MORE: 2 Juveniles Arrested After Mother, Son Found Critically Injured In Elverta

 Dispatch audio recordings describe some of the terrifying details.